soundray/pincram/README.md

 corresponding to the target image.

-Pincram works with GNU parallel or PBS to parallelize the atlas-target registrations.
+Pincram works with xargs or PBS to parallelize the atlas-target registrations.

 ## Dependencies